rubocode/frontier.nvim/doc/design/STRATEGY.md

 colors into the highlight groups.
 This would allow me to make changes and evolve rapidly.

-However, supporting more than one theme reequired dynamic binding of some sort and one of the methods seemed to be to call a function with the theme as a parameter and get back color-infused highlight group definitions.
+However, supporting more than one theme required dynamic binding of some sort and one of the methods seemed to be to call a function with the theme as a parameter and get back color-infused highlight group definitions.